-Find YOUR local branch
+Find your local branch

 Whether or not you have pets in your home, fleas can be a big concern.
-One of the biggest problems with fleas is that they are often misidentified as other pests.
-The insect you’re seeing might be a flea, but it also might be a bed bug, a tick, or something else.
-In order to properly treat a flea problem, you need to be able to identify the pest that is plaguing you.
-Of course, your best option for pest identification is to bring in the experts.
-If you think you have a flea infestation, contact Ehrlich today.
-One of our flea control specialists will come to your property and help put your mind at ease.
+One of the biggest problems with fleas is that they are often misidentified.
+The insect you’re seeing may acutally be a flea, but it also might be a bed bug, a tick, or something else.

-Sand fleas are really not like fleas at all.
+Often mistaken for fleas are those pesky pests biting you at the beach.
+Despite what you may have been told, sand fleas are actually not fleas.
 In fact, they aren’t even insects.
 The term “sand flea” is often incorrectly used to describe various insects such as regular fleas, gnats, midges, and flies.
 This misidentification generally occurs because all of these pests can leave behind an itchy bite.